 The Ortho Cyclen brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 What is Ortho-Cyclen?

-Ortho-Cyclen is a combination contains a combination of female hormones (ethinyl estradiol and norgestimate) that prevent ovulation (the release of an egg from an ovary).
-This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Ortho-Cyclen contains a combination of female hormones, (ethinyl estradiol and norgestimate), that prevent ovulation (the release of an egg from an ovary).
+Ethinyl estradiol and norgestimate also causes a change in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 Ortho-Cyclen is used as contraception to prevent pregnancy.

 Ortho-Cyclen is also used to treat moderate acne vulgaris in females who are at least 15 old.
 This medicine should be used for the treatment of acne only if the patient desires an oral contraceptive for birth control.

 Do not use Ortho-Cyclen if you are pregnant or if you have recently had a baby.

 You should not use Ortho-Cyclen if you have: uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Taking Ortho-Cyclen can increase your risk of blood clots, stroke, or heart attack.